HeavenOf22865/LayoutSwitcher/README.md

 !!!
 I'm not a native speaker, so there may be grammatical errors.

-LayoutSwitcher is a simple Python script that converts selected text to text in another language when you press a hotkey.
+LayoutSwitcher is a simple Python script that maps characters from the selected text to characters from another language layout and replaces them.

 (учфзду<->example)